-The following specifications will apply where the cable will parallel an underground electric line ROW (BMP Document Section 10.3.2):
+The following specifications will apply where the cable will parallel to an underground electric line right-of way (BMP Document Section 10.3.2):

-- In situations where Segment 8 will parallel an underground electric line ROW, the Certificate Holders will contact the owner or operator of the underground utility to determine appropriate safety precautions and minimum clearance requirements. - 2) Owners/operators of other underground utilities in the area will be consulted and notified no less than 30 days prior to the start of construction.
+- 1) In situations where Segment 11 will parallel an underground electric line ROW, the Certificate Holders will contact the owner or operator of the underground utility to determine appropriate safety precautions and minimum clearance requirements. - 2) Owners/operators of other underground utilities in the area will be consulted and notified no less than 30 days prior to the start of construction.